 Go to the Dashboard tab.
 To get started, click Create New Test.

-In the datepicker, choose a start date for your test.
-The test will start automatically when the day you’ve selected comes.
+Set Start date for your test.
+It will start automatically on the selected day.

 Add a test description.
 This might be your test hypothesis or any notes that can be useful for you in the future.

 In the right-hand column, add products you’d like to test against each other.

 You can add an unlimited number of product variants.
 However, keep in mind that the more products you compare, the more time it takes to get conclusive test results.

 In a pop-up window, use the plus icon to select products you want to test.